idaverne/truth-table-generator/README.md

 To view the generator in all its glory, visit http://www.idavernestanfield.com/multivalued-truth-table-generator/

 ***Safari users*** The app is posted to idavernestanfield.com as an iFrame.
-Due to compatibility issues, Safari users may be unable to use the app in this form.
+Due to compatibility issues, Safari users may be unable to use the app.
 Please view in Chrome or Firefox.

 The following truth-table generator allows you to compare how Classical, Lukasiewicz, Gödel, and Kleene logics compute propositional formulas.
 Simply enter a formula, choose a logic and view the resulting table.
 Some notes on form: